-After the beach there is nothing better than going to Lighthouse Café for breakfast.
+After the beach walk there is nothing better than going to Lighthouse Café for breakfast.
 If you have not tried their fresh squeezed juice you are truly missing out.
 My wife loves the watermelon and I love pineapple.
-I just enjoy the view of both the beach and the lighthouse at this location.
+I enjoy the view of both the beach and the lighthouse at this location.

 Next stop is the lighthouse keepers cottage.
 Going there gives me the opportunity to talk to more park visitors.
 There is so much history here, I love sharing the stories and events that have taken place over the years.
 Surprisingly, not everyone knows that the lighthouse is the oldest historic structure in Miami-Dade and I am very proud to be the one that has been entrusted to take care of it.